DTU-based purchasing model overview

 In the Basic, S0, and S1 service objectives, database files are stored in Azure Standard Storage, which uses hard disk drive (HDD)-based storage media.
 These service objectives are best suited for development, testing, and other infrequently accessed workloads that are less sensitive to performance variability.

-You can get a free database in Azure SQL Database at the Basic service tier in conjunction with an Azure free account to explore Azure.
+You can get a free database in Azure SQL Database at the Basic service tier with an Azure free account.
 For information, see Create a managed cloud database with your Azure free account.

 Resource limits differ for single and pooled databases.